 - When away from home, don’t suddenly start feeding something your horse isn’t used to.
 Be conservative with any changes to the feed program and whether or not to offer new things.
 This includes not only grain products, but vitamins, minerals and other supplements.

-- Prepare and condition your horse for the level of competition he will be asked to do.
+- The final tip to prevent colic-causing problems while away from home is to prepare and condition your horse for the level of competition he will be asked to do.
 Proper conditioning improves your horse’s ability to cope with exercise stress and limits loss of hydration and electrolytes through the course of transportation and showing or other activities on the road.

 The best way to keep your horse out of intestinal trouble is to keep things consistent.
 The KISS philosophy, i.e. Keep It Super Simple, is a useful mantra to use when feeding horses at home or away.